Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 multiple upstream services.
 Load balancing improves overall system responsiveness and reduces failures by preventing overloading of individual resources.

-In the following example, you’ll use an application deployed across two different servers, or upstream targets.
+In the following example, you’ll use an application deployed across two different hosts, or upstream targets.
-{{site.base_gateway}} needs to load balance across both servers, so that if one of the servers is unavailable, it automatically detects the problem and routes all traffic to the working server.
+{{site.base_gateway}} needs to load balance across the upstreams, so that if one of them is unavailable, it automatically detects the problem and routes all traffic to the working upstream.

 You'll need to configure two new types of entities: an [Upstream](/gateway/entities/upstream/) and two [Targets](/gateway/entities/target/).
 Create an Upstream named `example_upstream` and add two Targets to it: